lucbarn/text-crawler-app/README.md

 Finally, the app is run with:
 `python3 app.py`

-## ebooks
+## Ebooks

-In order to make the app work, ebooks in txt format have to be added to backend/ebooks
+In order to make the app work, ebooks in txt format (or more generally text files) have to be added to backend/ebooks